cjcoats/SMOKE-m3utilio/src/README.md

 certainly unequal, up to reasonable round-off" functions were carefully tuned with tolerances that handle  the numerical inadequacies of all of the reasonable compute platforms (including WMO GRIB, which is *quite* bad).
-In several places, the tolerances were tightened unreasonably by those un-knowing of the actual problems.
+In several places, the tolerances had been tightened unreasonably by those un-knowing of the actual problems.
 These have been fixed.

 In the biogenics, the photolysis process needs the tangent of the zenith angle.
-The code from the original biogenics authors computed the cosine `CZEN` of the zenith angle, then took the inverse cosine `ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith angle, with the effect of both added computational costs due to the use of extremely-expensive inverse-trigonometric functions and additional round-off errorr.
+The code from the original biogenics authors computed the cosine `CZEN` of the zenith angle, then took the inverse cosine `ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith angle, with the effect of both added computational costs due to the use of extremely-expensive trigonometric and inverse-trigonometric functions, and additional round-off error.
 The original SMOKE biogenics took advantage of the high-school trigonometry Pythagorean identities to compute this as
 <pre>
         TAN(ZEN) = SQRT( (1/CZEN)^2 - 1 )
 </pre>
-with both lower round-=off error and much-reduced computational cost.
+with both lower round-off error and much-reduced computational cost.
 Someone in the mean-time replaced the improved version with the (lower quality) original.
 This has now been fixed.

 ### Scratch arrays, PARAMETERs, etc.